QuasiChicken90/BedrockLaunch/README.md

 ## ⚠️ Warning
 - When installing a new version and starting it for the first time, all resource packs, worlds, and other content will be deleted!
+- You must own a legitimate copy of Minecraft Bedrock Edition.

 ## 🔨 Building
 - Create a python virtual environment